In her bed, trying to sleep, our heroine has a run-in with the future

 My kettle is bust.

-Am sipping Mariage Frères whilst looking at kettles on the John Lewis website.
+Am sipping Mariage Frères in the study whilst looking at kettles on the John Lewis website.

 There’s quite a lot of talk about ‘remote’ and ‘apps’ and ‘iPhones.’
 I think it means you can boil your kettle via your phone.
 Hmm.